mateo1mc/Product-Management-Application/README.md

 ## Instructions

 1. The script requires a CSV file named `products.csv` containing product details like ProductName, Barcode, Price, etc.
-2. Ensure the CSV file is located on the desktop for the script to read.
+2. **Ensure the CSV file is located on the Desktop for the script to read.**

 ## Customization